 Got It Tooltip

-A Got It tooltip informs users about a new or changed feature and gives basic information about it.
+A Got It tooltip informs users about a new or changed behavior and provides a short summary of the change.

 When to use